muhammadRohaankhan/Indio-Inheritance-Calculator/README.md

 ## Frontend

+With the server running, navigate to `http://localhost:8000/` in your browser.
+FastAPI serves the `frontend` directory so the root URL shows the HTML form.
-Open `frontend/index.html` in your browser after the API is running.
-The page provides a simple form that submits the required fields to the `/calculate` endpoint and displays the resulting distribution.
+It submits the required fields to the `/calculate` endpoint and displays the resulting distribution.

 The `/calculate` endpoint accepts a JSON body matching the `EstateInput` model and returns each heir's share of the estate.